 Here’s how the points test will look compared to the current.
 This image is marked so you can see what the changes are, but underneath that you will find a link to a brand new points test list!

-We have created a wonderful new points test for your easy download and use that you can find in the link below.
+We have created a wonderful new GSM Points Test for your easy download and use.

 Also of note, invitations will go out based on the following priority: